This is a best prospect industry sector for this country. Includes a market overview and trade data.

 23.97 |

 Coal still provides most of the fuel used in Czech power generation.
 While coal’s phase-out is assumed in 2035-2038, coal-based energy companies already face difficulties due to the rising costs of carbon credits and other impacts of the EU’s Green Deal.
-Russia’s aggression against Ukraine set off Europe to speed up all efforts to replace fossil fuels not only to fight climate changes but also to fight the dependency on Russian gas and oil.
+Russia’s aggression against Ukraine triggered efforts in Europe to replace fossil fuels not only to fight climate change but wean off its dependency on Russian gas and oil.
 Coal has been accepted as a short-term solution for the winter 2022/2023 and beyond.

-The Czech Republic has two nuclear power plants at Dukovany and Temelin, which delivered over 30 TWh of electricity in 2021.
+The Czech Republic has two nuclear power plants at Dukovany and Temelin, which delivered over 31 TWh of electricity in 2022.
 Both plants were designed and built in the 1980s and rely on Soviet-era technology.
-Russia currently provides fuel for both plants.
+Russia provided fuel for both plants but will be replaced soon.
 The reactors at Dukovany are expected to remain in operation until 2035, and Temelin’s reactors until the 2040s, but all will ultimately need to be replaced.
-The government has expressed an interest in deploying small modular reactor technology.
+The government has expressed an interest in deploying multiple small modular reactors to complement current and future large reactors.

 Opportunities

-The Czech government has placed a priority on nuclear power.
-The country’s June 2015 Czech National Action Plan for Nuclear Energy states that nuclear energy should constitute about 50 percent of the Czech energy mix by 2040.
-CEZ, the state-controlled operator of the current reactors, launched a tender for new reactors in 2008, but canceled it in 2014.
-The Ministry of Industry and Trade (MOIT) later invited nine companies/consortia to discuss their interest in participating in a procurement for the nuclear power plant at Dukovany, five of which advanced.
+CEZ, the state-controlled operator of the current reactors, launched a tender for new large nuclear reactors in 2008, but canceled it in 2014.
+The Ministry of Industry and Trade (MOIT) later invited nine companies/consortia to discuss their interest in participating in procurement for the nuclear power plant at Dukovany, five of which advanced.
 The companies/consortia were Westinghouse, Rosatom (Russia), KHNP (Korea), EDF (France), and CGN (China).
 In 2021, the Czech Government excluded Rosatom (Russia) and CGN (China) from the tender for security reasons and announced its intention to provide financial guarantees for the construction.
-Three companies, Westinghouse, EdF, and KHNP, were invited to complete a security questionnaire in advance of the formal tendering process in 2021, and the full tender is open and will close in late 2022.
+Three companies, Westinghouse, EdF, and KHNP submitted bids in November 2022.
+The results of the tender are expected in early 2024.

 The European Union and the Czech Government support conservation efforts and increasing the use of renewable energy sources.
 To meet EU and Czech targets, the country will need to invest $3 billion annually through 2030.
-The EU has recently approved the Czech national recovery and resilience plan under NextGenerationEU, which represents EUR seven billion investments for the Czech Republic primarily dedicated to the modernization of the energy sector and renewable energy utilization.
+The EU has recently approved the Czech national recovery and resilience plan under the name NextGenerationEU, which represents EUR seven billion in investments for the Czech Republic primarily dedicated to the modernization of the energy sector and renewable energy utilization.
+Demand for smart meters and other smart grid-related equipment/parts will increase as a result.

 Resources